 12) Use public relations sites like HARO and SourceBottle

 Use HARO and SourceBottle to acquire backlinks.
 As an Australian company, SourceBottle is more effective for us as we often get ignored on HARO for not being American.
 This type of PR is something that few of our competitors are doing so it’s useful for separating us from the pack.

 Founder of Heavenly Hammocks

 In sum, this list of link building tips will put you on the right path toward ranking your website content in search engines.
 Try a few of these link building tactics and you will be well on your way to building your site’s domain authority and growing your organic (and referral) traffic.
+For more ideas on link building, check out the Best SEO Books.
 Cheers!